sharetribe/flex-docs/src/docs/ftw-hosting/run-ftw-in-docker-container/index.md

 </info>

-To run your FTW app with Docker, you will need to
+To run your template app with Docker, you will need to

 - add your Dockerfile
 - build the Docker image, and